Definitions

 #define name My Shortcut

-Cherri will ignore the name of the file and use the definition instead to create My Shortcut.shortcut.
+Cherri will ignore the file’s name and use the definition instead to create My Shortcut. shortcut.

 Version